-Computing plans that meet certain probability thresholds with respect to the consumption of critical limited resources has been the focus of the work of Biundo {\em et al.}~\cite{biundo2004dealing}.
-The uncertainty is modelled for continuous resources as a continuous probability distribution associated with operator to indicate the resource consumption of a specific operator.
-This information is then propagated to the higher levels of task hierarchy to help taking informed choices.
-Since the probability distribution of operator costs is not totally known, the model of operator costs correspond to uncertainty-inducing actions.
-The goal of this approach is to compute heuristics to guide the planning process to compute plans that do not exceed a certain threshold of resource consumption.
+Computing plans that meet certain probability thresholds with respect to the consumption of critically limited resources has been the focus of the work presented in~\cite{biundo2004dealing}.
+The uncertainty is modelled for continuous resources as a continuous probability distribution associated with operators to indicate the resource consumption of a specific operator.
+This information is then propagated to the higher levels of the task hierarchy to help make informed choices.
+Since the probability distribution of operator costs is not totally known, the model of operator costs corresponds to uncertainty-inducing actions.
+This approach aims to compute heuristics to guide the planning process to compute plans that do not exceed a certain threshold of resource consumption.

-Some works adopt hybrid planning approaches in the sense that HTNs are used to guide solving non-hierarchical planning problems or HTN planning is combined with other planning techniques to solve planning problems in uncertain domains.
+Some works adopt hybrid planning approaches in the sense that HTNs are used to guide solving non-hierarchical planning problems, or HTN planning is combined with other planning techniques to solve planning problems in uncertain domains.
 In~\cite{tang2011planning}, probabilistic HTNs are used for planning in Markov Decision Processes (MDP) environments such that uncertainty is represented by probabilities that encode the subjective knowledge of users on how likely a specific method is chosen to decompose a compound task.
 In MDP environments, utilities are assigned to states in the form of rewards and the objective is to find the plan with the highest expected utility.
 Another approach uses HTNs to restrict its search for plans using fully observable non-deterministic non-hierarchical planning techniques~\cite{kuter2009task}.
 Actions in HTNs are extended to model multiple non-deterministic effects.
 Similar to this approach are the works presented in~\cite{kuter2005hierarchical} and~\cite{kuter2004forward}, which consider non-deterministic effects of actions without defined probabilities but use HTNs to guide the search of the underlying non-hierarchical planning techniques.
 All presented approaches for hybrid planning do not consider uncertainty or risk with respect to action costs, nor do they consider agent's attitudes.
 In addition, the last three works do not consider the quality of a solution, but simply the identification of a solution, if available.